Solo Travel in Portugal

 Study at Coimbra

 If you are a college student and looking to meet people your own age, consider visiting one of Portugal’s University cities.
-The oldest university in the Portuguese-speaking world is in Coimbra which the students still wear robes as if they were straight out of a Harry Potter Novel.
+The oldest university in the Portuguese-speaking world is in Coimbra where the students still wear robes as if they were straight out of a Harry Potter Novel.

 Porto, Portugal